AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_iterative.md

 The ordered arrays include:

-- Public read requests.
+- Read requests.
-- Public update requests.
+- Update requests.

 ### Responsibilities for Validating the Public Inputs:

 #### Verifying the accumulated data.

-1. It ensures that the following values align with those in the previous iteration's public inputs:
+It ensures that the following values match those in the previous iteration's public inputs:

+- New note hashes.
+- New nullifiers.
+- L2-to-L1 messages.
 - New contracts.
-- Encrypted log hash.
+- **Encrypted** log hash.
-- Encrypted log length.
+- **Encrypted** log length.
+- Old public data tree root.
+- New public data tree root.

+It checks that the hash and the length for **unencrypted** logs are accumulated as follows:

+- New log hash = `hash(prev_hash, cur_hash)`
+  - If either hash is zero, the new hash will be `prev_hash | cur_hash`
+- New log length = `prev_length + cur_length`

+#### Verifying the transient accumulated data.

-2. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:
+It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:

 - New note hashes.
 - New nullifiers.
 - L2-to-L1 messages.
-- Public read requests.
+- Read requests.
-- Public update requests.
+- Update requests.

-3. For the newly added public update requests from app circuits' public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
+For the newly added update requests from app circuits' public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
 This override counter can be:

 - Zero: if the slot does not change later in the same transaction.
 - Greater than zero: if the slot is updated later in the same transaction.